 A candidate for promotion from the rank of Assistant Professor to the rank of Associate Professor can initiate the promotion process by delivering to the Provost and Vice President for Academic Affairs, with a copy to the Dean of the Law School, a letter stating his or her intention to apply for promotion.
 The applicant thereafter shall submit to the Provost and Vice President for Academic Affairs, with copies to the Dean of the Law School, materials supporting his or her application for promotion, along with a written statement authorizing the disclosure of these materials to all parties involved in making the promotion decision.
 The Dean shall provide copies of these materials to the members of the Promotion Committee composed of all members of the law faculty who hold the rank of Associate Professor or Professor.
-The Promotion Committee thereafter shall convene at a formal meeting and consider the application for promotion for an applicant only if a majority of those casting ballots vote in favor of promoting the applicant from the rank of Associate Professor.
+The Promotion Committee thereafter shall convene at a formal meeting and consider the application for promotion.
+Absentee voting is permitted.
+The Promotion Committee shall be deemed to have recommended promotion for an applicant only if a majority of those casting ballots vote in favor of promoting the applicant from the rank of Associate Professor.